-(5) Local Street.
+(3) Local Street.

 The Local Street is a medium capacity street for slow speeds with a standard right-of-way.
-It primarily serves as a through street and is primarily used to meet block perimeter standards as the Primary Street.
+It primarily serves as a through street within the District and is primarily used to meet block perimeter standards.
 Refer to the typical plan and section, Figure (15) or Figure (16).